Greenland kayaking tours 8 days

 Hiking on a glacier tongue to the moraines that lead to infinite plateau of the Inlandis.

-Experiencing a never-ending day (until mid July) or seeing the northern lights (from mid August).
+Experiencing a never-ending day (until mid July) or seeing the northern lights (from the end of August)

 Day 1.
 Flight to Greenland, boat transfer to Narsaq city